flutter/website/src/desktop.md

   This page covers desktop support, which is available as a beta release for
   Windows (Win32), macOS and Linux.
-The Windows UWP support is available on the dev channel.
+The Windows UWP support is available as a dev release.

   Beta support still has notable feature gaps, including accessibility support.
-Meanwhile, the Windows UWP dev channel release is still in very active development.
+Meanwhile, the Windows UWP dev release is still in very active development.

-  You can try a beta snapshot of desktop support on the stable channel, or you can keep up with the latest changes to desktop on the beta channel.
+  You can try a beta snapshot of desktop support on the `stable` channel, or you can keep up with the latest changes to desktop on the
+  `beta` channel.
+For Windows UWP you need to be on the `dev` channel.

   For more information, see the **Desktop** section in [What's new in Flutter 2][], a free article on Medium.